 He's certainly ahead of the game in coordination, he kicks, throws, and swings like a champ.
 He's great at climbing stairs and is getting better at going down them, in fact he's really great at climbing anything.
 But the verbal stuff irks me.
 I'm scared to make his 18 month check up-which is overdue-for fear that the doctor will tell me something is wrong with him.
 And if something is wrong with him it's probably my fault.
 Being a mom is worrisome.
 Anyone contemplating signing up for it should be aware.

+In reassuring news Eli is still leaps and bounds ahead of other children in general adorableness.
 See that spoon?
 That's Eli's security spoon, he carries it around and cries when it's taken away.
 However I don't let him sleep with it because that seems patently unsafe.

 Finally submitting to a nap on Saturday afternoon, he sleeps like a man.